 If you like a bit of rattle and roll in your life, then front up to the Remise museum, which has a large tram shed full to the brim with vehicles from over 150 years of public transport.

-As such, you get to see (from the outside only) an awful lot of wonderful old-timer trams, with the occasional other type of vehicle thrown in for good measure.
+As such, you get to see (from the outside) an awful lot of wonderful old-timer trams, with the occasional other type of vehicle thrown in for good measure.

-The vehicles form one of three main elements to the museum, which is run by Wiener Linien (the municipal transport authority who operate Vienna’s excellent public transport system).
+The vehicles form one of two main elements to the museum, which is run by Wiener Linien (the municipal transport authority who operate Vienna’s excellent public transport system).

 The second element is a series of interactive information stations that offer insights into some milestone, era or concept relevant to the evolution of public transport in Vienna.